Argentina CV Writing Guide

-- Start your Argentina CV with “Personal Details” (Datos personales): state name and last name; place and date of birth; marital status; address; telephone number; email; etc. Often CV are kept on file for lengthy periods, so any contact details you give have to remain accurate in the long term.
-A daytime phone number, with the international access code and e-mail are most important.
+- Start your Argentina CV with “Personal Details” (Datos personales): state name and last name; place and date of birth; marital status; address; telephone number; email; etc. Often CV is kept on file for lengthy periods, so any contact details you give have to remain accurate in the long term.
+A daytime phone number, with the international access code and e-mail, are most important.

 - “Computer Skills” (Informática): indicate the software, computer languages or programs you are familiar with.